guiguibaq/blog/content/blog/get-started/index.md

 * Moving data from one GPU cluster to the next is slow (8x slower than moving within the cluster): Reiner estimates it to take 10ms, which is huge considering that one forward pass is expected to take 20ms.

 [TODO: insert graph of pipelining across GPUs]

+Now let's see to which extent pipelining helps with **memory capacity**:
+* The parameters are split between cluster, so the N params are divided by the number of clusters
+* However, the KV cache capacity doesn't improve: each GPU needs to store the KV cache for all the batches that they are in charge off.

+**Expert parallelism**

+In expert parallelism, experts are distributed across GPUs.
+This leads to two all-to-all communication, but this is on fast bandwidth.
+When done correctly, expert parrallelism improves the compute latency without downside on the memory latency.

+**Architecture of GPU clusters**
+Reiner explains how GPU clusters from NVIDIA are set-up: their flagship [NVL72](https://www.nvidia.com/en-us/data-center/gb200-nvl72/) contain 72 GPUs interconnected to about 20TB of VRAM.
+The VRAM is accessible to all GPUs, so it can be though as shared memory.
+When GPU load data from VRAM, they do it in parrallel, so the memory bandwidth at the cluster level is the memory bandwidth per GPU * the number of GPUs.

+# Chinchilla laws, updated for inference
+The compute budger to train a model is broadly `model size * number of tokens in training data`.
+Scaling laws answer the question: given a fixed budget, what is the optimal split between model size and number of tokens (e.g., should we prefer training a huge model and less data, or training a small model on larger data?).
+Frontier labs used to favour model size, but the [Chinchilla paper](https://arxiv.org/abs/2203.15556) changed this practice: is showed empirically that there is a consistent optimal, at `model size = 20 * number of tokens`.

+However, Reiner and Dwarkesh explain that we are now in a **"new Chinchilla optimal"**, because frontier labs split their compute budget into three parts: pre-training, post-training and inference.
+Broadly speaking, whichever model size is chosen, this model will have to be served, and serving a large model is more expensive than serving a small model - therefore **labs prefer using smaller models trained for longer**.

+To demonstrate this, Reiner does a back of the envelope calculation, which he assumes that labs spend as much compute in pre-training, post-training, and serving.
+Because compute scales linearly with number of token, this is equivalent to assuming that labs use roughlty the same number of tokens to train their models, and to serve them.

+Assuming that a frontier lab generates 500 million tokens per second for their users, and that each model is available 2 months before being replaced by the next generagion, we get the the number of tokens for inference is `500M/sec * 2 months = 2.6 * 1e15`.
+Dwarkesh estimates that Anthropic models are trained on 150 trillion (1.5 * 1e14) tokens.
+As expected, those two are roughly equal!

+The models at frontier labs probably have 100 billion parameters - Chinchilla optimal laws would recommend them to be trained on 20*100B = 2T tokens.
+But as we just saw they are trained on ~150T tokens, so about **100x more training data than Chinchila optimal!**